YoKummy/IoT-project/README.md

    - Press buttons `5`, `6`, and `Enter` (56).
 3. **Feedback**:
    - **Correct Answer**: The lcd displays next problem and plus score.
    - **Incorrect Answer**: The screen ~~shows "Correct Answer: 56.
 Try Again!"
-ONLY IF I HAVE A BIGGER LCD~~ display "Wrong" and deduct points.
+ONLY IF I HAVE A BIGGER LCD~~ displays "Wrong" and deduct points.

 ---